TheStarport/KnowledgeBase/docs/INI Editing/DATA/Audio/soundcfg.ini.md

 ## Overview

 This file appears to govern how audio behaves in Freelancer globally.
 The `[reverb]` block can be used to govern how specific sounds behave.
-It's not clear if this file is callsed by Freelancer or not, more research is required.
+It's not clear if this file is called by Freelancer or not, more research is required.

 ## Syntax